 Can team members define their team's importance to the accomplishment of corporate goals?
 Does the team understand where its work fits into the total context of the organization's goals, principles, vision, and values?

-Do team members perceive their service as valuable to the organization and to their own careers?
+Do team members perceive their service as valuable to the organization and their careers?
 Do team members anticipate recognition for their contributions?
 Do team members expect their skills to grow and develop on the team?
 Are team members excited and challenged by the team opportunity?

 4. Competence: Does the team feel that it has the appropriate people participating?
 For example, in a process improvement, is each step of the process represented on the team?
 Does the team feel that its members have the knowledge, skill, and capability to address the issues for which the team was formed?
 If not, does the team have access to the help it needs?
 Does the team feel it has the resources, strategies, and support needed to accomplish its mission?

 Does the team have enough freedom and empowerment to obtain the ownership necessary to accomplish its charter?
 At the same time, do team members clearly understand their boundaries?
 How far are members allowed to go in pursuit of solutions?
 Are limitations (e.g., monetary and time resources) defined at the beginning of the project before the team experiences barriers and rework?